Trump’s Guantánamo Executive Order Undermines American Values

-In his State of the Union speech on Tuesday night, President Trump announced a new Executive Order to overturn the US Government’s commitment to close the Guantánamo Bay.
+In his State of the Union speech on Tuesday night, President Trump announced he had signed a new Executive Order to overturn the US Government’s commitment to close the Guantánamo Bay detention center which has been in place since January 2009.

 There are currently 41 men who remain detained in Guantánamo.
 Reprieve assists 8 of them—none of whom have been charged with a crime or offered a fair trial.
 The new Executive Order is expected to leave the remaining men in limbo indefinitely, with no access to any means of proving their innocence or returning to their families.